aiinfinancegroup/synthetic-financial-data-generated-using-GANs/README.md

 - Stress testing
 - Forecasting the volatility of the currency returns

-The example notebook can be closed and used to generate more synthetic datasets especially using the TVAE model that outperformed all the other models during our experiments.
+The example notebook can be cloned and used to generate more synthetic datasets especially using the TVAE model that outperformed all the other models during our experiments.

 ## Citation
 If you're using these materials for your study, please cite using